Chapters

 - Physical memory - The buddy allocator, struct page*, struct

-folio*, the kernel functions that provide memory (e.g. alloc_pages()),
+folio*, the kernel functions that provide memory

-analysis of physical page allocation and freeing.
+physical page allocation and freeing.

 - Virtual memory - The why, what and how, page tables, page